 Notes on making a leftover Thanksgiving turkey sandwich:

 - You can use bakery bread or sandwich bread or use a roll, wrap, croissant, biscuit – whatever you like for the bread!

-- I used a chive-and-onion flavored cream cheese, but any kind will do.
+- Plain cream cheese, chive-and-onion flavored or any other savory variety will do.
 My homemade veggie cream cheese would be delicious here as well.

-- I used baby spring greens, but you could use spinach, arugula or your favorite lettuce.
+- Baby spring greens are a great choice, but you could use spinach, arugula or your favorite lettuce.

-- I like adding some salt and pepper and a drizzle of balsamic vinegar to mine.
+- I like adding some salt and pepper and a drizzle of balsamic vinegar to the sandwich.
 Gives it a little oomph.
 You do you.

-- I wrote the recipe for two sandwiches, but you can obviously adjust the amounts and make just one or as many as you like.
+Oh, and while I wrote the recipe below for two sandwiches, but you can obviously adjust the amounts and make just one or as many as you like.

 You could also make these on slider buns and have them as little snackable bites for watching football all weekend.
 (Or the new special release episodes of Gilmore Girls, which is what I’ll be glued to the TV for.)
 Who wouldn’t want to gobble these up?!

 Hoping you all have a wonderful Thanksgiving!
 (And don’t worry, I’m here next week bring you some more yummy recipes, they just won’t involve leftover Thanksgiving turkey.
 That’s a little sad, isn’t it?)